Become an Inclusive Employers Member today

 - The Men’s Mental Health Network supported Senator Bob Dole and Congressman Bill Richardson to create Men’s Health Week, to be passed by the U.S. Congress and signed into law by President Clinton in 1994.

-- Men’s Health Week became an international event during the second World Congress on Men’s Health in 2002, where organisations agreed to recognise the event to raise awareness about preventable mental and physical health problems, and encourage early detection and treatment of disease among men and boys.
+- The week became an international event during the second World Congress on Men’s Health in 2002, where organisations agreed to recognise the event to raise awareness about preventable mental and physical health problems, and encourage early detection and treatment of disease among men and boys.

-- This year the theme of Men’s Health Week focuses on talking about prostrate and encouraging men to share their stories.
+- Last year’s theme focused on talking about prostrate health and encouraging men to share their stories.
+The 2025 theme is to be announced.

-How to celebrate Men’s Health Week in the workplace
+How to celebrate this week in the workplace

-There are numerous ways to commemorate Men’s Health Week at work, including:
+There are many ways to commemorate Men’s Health Week at work, including:

-- Ask your male colleagues to speak at events for Men’s Health Week to share their experiences with their mental or physical health
+- Asking your male colleagues to speak at events to share their experiences with their mental or physical health, if they are comfortable sharing their lived experiences

 - Read and share ‘The Ultimate Guide to caring for Men’s Mental Health’ among your colleagues